-- Schedule a weekly freshness check: Once a week, toss all spoiled leftovers and packaged foods that are past their expiration date.
+- Schedule a weekly check: Once a week, toss all spoiled leftovers and packaged foods that are past their expiration date.
 While most leftover food is generally safe for about four days, freshness can vary from food to food.
-The Home Food Safety program's app, Is My Food Safe?, can tell you exactly how long you can safely store everything from soup to steak.
+The Is My Food Safe? app can tell you exactly how long you can safely store everything from soup to steak.

 - Wrap it right: Make sure all meat, poultry and seafood are either tightly wrapped or stored in sealed containers.
 This will ensure that their juices don't leak and contaminate other foods.

-- Assign foods prime real estate: Your refrigerator is specifically designed to help you store foods for maximum freshness:
+- Assign foods prime real estate: To keep foods at maximum freshness:

 - Milk: Store milk where it's coldest, specifically the back of the bottom shelf.

-- Yogurt: As long as it's tightly covered, you can store yogurt in the interior of your fridge up to 10 days past the "sell by" date.
+- Yogurt: Cover the yogurt with a tight lid and store it in the interior of your fridge up to 10 days past the "sell by" date.

 - Eggs: Keep eggs in their original cartons in the center of the fridge.

 - Deli meat: Stash deli meats and cheeses in the meat drawer, where it gets an additional blast of cold air.

 - Packaged raw meat: Store packaged raw meat on the bottom shelf and make sure and dripping doesn’t contaminate other foods.
 Defrosting meats on the bottom shelf in a covered container reduces the chance of a spill and cross-contamination.